 As consumers become intolerant of speed and quality, setting up your live chat, ensuring speedy consumer feedback on social media, and keeping their friction to customer service low to get their issues resolved are a must.

 I’m not here to deliver the bad news.
 I know you have the best foot forward at the first step of your checkout page.
 But (cover your ears if you’re tired of hearing this!) a lot of drop-offs happen at the checkout funnel.

-There could a be a lot of reasons for this frustrating scenario.
+There could be a lot of reasons for this frustrating scenario.
 It could be their Internet connection or maybe their mobile data is acting like a diva yet again; they suddenly need to walk their dog before they hit the “Download Now” or their credit card line gets cut.
 Frustrating.
 Very.

-If you’ll look more closely at your analytics (which I assume you’ve already setup), you can group this set of users together, categorize them if you want as custom audience, and simply remarket/retarget them through paid ads such Adwords, Facebook, Instagram, and other channels you deem effective for your brand.
+If you’ll look more closely at your analytics (which I assume you’ve already set up), you can group this set of users together, categorize them if you want as custom audience, and simply remarket/retarget them through paid ads such Adwords, Facebook, Instagram, and other channels you deem effective for your brand.
 You can also push content to convince or help them further on their decision on why you are the best buy or option for them, directly or indirectly.

-Do note that this is the set of visitors you’ll probably would want to spend more time because they normally have a higher conversion rate.
+Do note that this is the set of visitors you’ll probably want to spend more time because they normally have a higher conversion rate.

-4. Minimize, if not eliminate, frictions
+4. Minimize, if not eliminate, any and all friction.

 1. Establish your lead management process

 So, the next stage for you to look at is to have a good lead management platform and process that can help ensure that any potential buyer will ultimately result in sale.